 Measure Details How did you spend your service pupil premium allocation last academic year?
 Each class has a teaching assistant.
-Part of their remit is pastoral support for the service children who arrive in early years.
+Part of their remit is pastoral support to ensure pupil wellbeing is a priority.
+Meet and greet is essential for the specific pupil every day to enable a smooth transition into class.
 What was the impact of that spending on service pupil premium eligible pupils?
 Transition into school is as smooth as possible and children integrate into the British way of life.
 Gaps in learning due to no previous pre-school experience are quickly identified and where necessary, additional assessments and personalised plans are put in place.